MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Wildcards.md

 ## LONG DESCRIPTION

 Wildcard characters represent one or many characters.
 You can use them to create word patterns in commands.
+Wildcard expressions are used with the `-like` operator or with any parameter that accepts wildcards.

-For example, to get all the files in the `C:\Techdocs` directory with a `.ppt` file name extension, type:
+For example, to match all the files in the `C:\Techdocs` directory with a `.ppt` file name extension, type:

 ```powershell
 Get-ChildItem C:\Techdocs\*.ppt